-- 1 Commercial Rights - ^{1a}Genelux: Worldwide (excluding Greater China); Newsoara (Greater China) - ^{1b}V2ACT Immunotherapy: Worldwide (excluding Greater China) - 1cELIAS: Worldwide - 2 We have ongoing activities to prepare the dosing of the first patient in our Phase 3 clinical trial. - Based on the results of our previously completed Phase 1 clinical trials of Olvi-Vec administered intravenously to patients with solid tumors, we are planning to initiate a Phase 2 clinical trial of Olvi-Vec in recurrent NSCLC. - 4 Newsoara has submitted an IND and protocols to the Chinese National Medical Products Administration. - V2ACT has an active IND for this product candidate.
+- 1 Commercial Rights - ^{1a}Genelux: Worldwide (excluding Greater China); Newsoara (Greater China) - ^{1b}V2ACT Immunotherapy: Worldwide (excluding Greater China) - 1cELIAS: Worldwide - We have enrolled the first patient in our Phase 3 clinical trial. - Based on the results of our previously completed Phase 1 clinical trials of Olvi-Vec administered intravenously to patients with solid tumors, we are planning to initiate a Phase 2 clinical trial of Olvi-Vec in recurrent NSCLC. - 4 Newsoara has submitted an IND and protocols to the Chinese National Medical Products Administration. - 5 V2ACT has an active IND for this product candidate.
 The Phase 1b/2a clinical trial is not yet scheduled to be initiated. - 6 ELIAS is developing an efficacy trial.